Konya: Ottoman Empire

 Konya's textile and mining industries flourished under the Ottomans.

 Turkish Republic

-During the Turkish War of Independence (1919–22) Konya was a major air base.
+During the Turkish War of Independence (1919–1922) Konya was a major air base.
 In 1922, the air force, renamed as the Inspectorate of Air Forces, was headquartered in Konya.

+Before 1923, 4,000 Orthodox, Turkish-speaking and Greek-speaking Christians lived there.
+The Greek community numbered approximately 2,500 people who maintained, at their own expense, a church, a boys' school and a girls' school.

 In 1923 during the population exchange between Greece and Turkey, the Greeks of the nearby village of Sille were forced to leave as refugees and resettle in Greece.

 Government

 The first local administration in Konya was founded in 1830 and converted into a municipality in 1876.
 In March 1989, the municipality became a Metropolitan Municipality.
 As of that date, Konya had three central district municipalities (Meram, Selçuklu, Karatay) and a Metropolitan Municipality.

 Economy

 Home to several industrial parks.
 The city ranks among the Anatolian Tigers.
 In 2012 exports from Konya reached 130 countries.
 A number of Turkish industrial conglomerates, such as Bera (ex Kombassan) Holding, have their headquarters in Konya.